8 of Adelaide City’s Free Attractions

 One of the many maps dotted around the gardens leads you around the paths.

 Any time of the year is a great time to visit the Adelaide Botanic Gardens.
-Not only do you have sculptured and colourful outdoor gardens to visit, but also indoor exhibits showcasing plant life from around the world.
+You have sculptured and colourful outdoor gardens to visit, and indoor exhibits showcasing plant life from around the world.

 The Palm House, built in 1877, displays the array of plants from the island of Madagascar.

-All paths are well paved, and it is a pleasant flat walk exploring the many colours of the seasons.
+All paths are well paved, and it is a pleasant flat walk exploring the seasons’ many colours.

-Even in winter, the spring blossom is coming out beside the lake.
+Even in winter, spring blossoms come out beside the lake.

-While you’re in the area, you can walk back into the city centre following the River Torrens.
+While in the area, you can walk back into the city centre following the River Torrens.

 Walking paths lead you back into the city centre alongside the River Torrens.